-- 6. Once in proximity of the course, use a compass to determine the wind direction.
+- 6. Once in proximity of the course, use a compass and wind stick to determine the wind direction.
 Stop and point your boat directly into the wind then take the reading. - 7.
-Based on the wind and compass direction select a specific course that enables the first leg of the course to be to windward.
+Based on the wind and compass direction select a specific course that enables the first leg of the course to be up to 10 degrees off windward.
 Racers must not be able to fetch the windward mark on a single tack.
-If the wind shifts prior to the start, the race may need to be postponed until the wind settles-in and/or the course may need to be changed.
+If the wind shifts prior to the start, the race may need to be postponed until the wind settles in and/or the course may need to be changed.
 Please consult with the Fleet Captain of Sail on the water if unsure how to proceed. - 8.
 Set the Starting Line as square to the wind as possible.
 Adjust the committee boat position to fine-tune the line angle via the anchor rode.
-At minimum, boats MUST be able to cross the line on either tack.
+At a minimum, boats MUST be able to cross the line on either tack.
 If they cannot, the start sequence is to be postponed and the starting line reset. - 9.
 Select the position where the Race Committee (RC) boat should be so that the starting line is at right angles to the wind direction and that the starting line is long enough to accommodate all the boats in the largest division.
 Normally, the RC boat will be anchored on the starboard end of the start line. - 10.
-Starting line should be too long rather than too short.
+The starting line should be too long rather than too short.
 The recommended length is 1.5 times the total boat length of the largest fleet.
 The longer the line the more critical it is to be set at 90 degrees to the wind. - 11.
 Approach this position slowly from downwind.
 The average depth at our marks is approximately 15 feet and since the proper anchor rode ratio is 7 times depth, once the pre-determined final position has been reached, proceed approximately 100 feet directly upwind and then lower your anchor and allow the RC boat to drift backwards to the pre-determined position.
 Final adjustments to ensure that the RC boat is square to the wind can be made by reducing or increasing the length of the anchor rode.
+If you can't get the line 90 degrees to the wind, the committee boat side of the starting line should be slightly closer to the windward mark.
+This will allow you to see any boats over earlier more easily.
 This preferably should be completed prior to raising the orange flag; however minor changes can take place up until the 'prep' flag for division one. - 12.
 Put course numbers in a visible location on either the starting line side or stern of the RC boat.
 Numbers are read left to right.
 This must be completed at least 5 minutes prior to the warning signal for the first division. - 13.
-Once the RC boat is 'on station', the course has been displayed, all boats recorded on the score sheet and you have all the signal flags ready, hoist the orange flag (no sound signal) abeam of the mast if you are on a sailing vessel.
-This is point that the observer sighting the line will station his/her self during the starting procedure.
+Once the RC boat is 'on station', the course has been displayed, all boats are recorded on the score sheet and you have all the signal flags ready, hoist the orange flag (no sound signal) abeam of the mast if you are on a sailing vessel.
+This is a point that the observer sighting the line will station his/her self during the starting procedure.
 The orange flag will indicate that the RC boat is "on station" and that the first warning signal is pending shortly. - 14.
 Verbal changes may be made on the water as per BQYC Racing Instructions (RRS.
 90.2c).